DavidePrati99/Text-Mining-project-on-Amazon/README.md

 ●	Classification.ipynb : It includes sections for text representation and dataset splitting for classification, multiclass classification, and binary classification (with the various implemented models)
 ●	Topic_modelling.ipynb : It includes sections for text representation for LDA and LSA, and the models used are: LDA, LSA, and BERTopic.

--	In a subfolder named “files_csv” you can find the datasets.:
-○	preprocessed.csv : Dataset resulting from the Preparing_data.ipynb
-○	Having performed two different samplings, we obtained two datasets that were used in the subsequent sections.
-■	binaria.csv : Used in the classification section
-■	multiclasse.csv : Used in both classification and topic modeling.

 All packages and libraries are loaded at the beginning of the code files.
 In case they are not already installed, they can be installed using the standard procedure.